Or, why it does actually make a great deal of sense.

-If the project was going to take another decade to come to fruition then scope for even further cost escalation should be obvious to all as well.
+If the project was going to take another decade to come to fruition then the scope for even further cost escalation should be obvious to all as well.

 On the cost comparisons between individual aircraft, maybe the additional maintenance cost of the F35B is neatly offset by the additional maintenance and CV operating costs of going for the F35C, if so, the cost of conversion then becomes a big issue.

 What is a major issue is how this cost estimate proved to be so wildly wide of the mark and when reality dawned, it was obvious there was no other choice, unless that is of course, carrier strike would be pursued at the expense of other services and other projects.